Juuxel/loom-vineflower/README.md

 ```

 You can use the global gradle.properties file in the Gradle user home directory to set your
-wanted properties, like the indentation string, for each project that uses VFL.
+wanted properties, like the indentation string, for each project that uses LVF.

 #### Decompiler options

-> Added in VFL 1.6.0.
+> Added in LVF 1.6.0.
 Only works on Fabric Loom 0.11+!

 You can also configure the options with Loom's new
 decompiler options API: